Standalone Temperature/Voltage Logger

 Features

-- Measure voltage from 0V to 15V saving to EEPROM as 8 bit (as 1 byte) or 9 bit (as 2 bytes).
-(Voltage range can be increased if the 2 voltage protection diodes are removed and the code is modified)
+• Measure voltage from 0V to 28V saving to EEPROM as 8 bit (as 1 byte) or 10 bit (as 2 bytes)

 Note: You can only log temperature or voltage, not both at the same time.
 No information on time is recorded when logging.